sunclara/git-papers/journal.md

 # This is my super cool paper
 written by: ME
 co-author: Fariah and Zara
+And all of my friends, who are talented writers.

 ## Introduction
 This is a very important problem that I have been trying to solve.